Constrained nuclear-electronic orbital second-order Moller-Plesset perturbation theory: Theory

 and

-However, by using the cNEO-HF molecular orbital coefficients to construct the conventional NEO-HF Fock matrix, the nuclear Fock matrices are no longer diagonal and thus are non-canonical, which requires the use of non-canonical or iterative MP2 for the cNEO-MP2 method.
+However, by using the CNEO-HF molecular orbital coefficients to construct the conventional NEO-HF Fock matrix, the nuclear Fock matrices are no longer diagonal and thus are non-canonical, which requires the use of non-canonical or iterative MP2 for the CNEO-MP2 method.
 Here, in the atomic orbital basis the lowercase $\mu$, $\nu$, $\lambda$, and $\sigma$ are used for both electrons and nuclei to avoid notational complications.
+We note that definitions of the Fock operator other than that of NEO-HF could be used for CNEO-MP2 as well as for other CNEO many-body methods.
+Other possibilities include using the CNEO-HF Fock operator which would result in a canonical CNEO-MP2 Fock matrix or a semi-canonical Fock operator where only the occupied-occupied and virtual-virtual blocks of the CNEO-MP2 Fock matrix are diagonal, but the exploration of the resultant effects of using such Fock operators are beyond the scope of the present study.

-To calculate the cNEO-MP2 energy correction, in addition to the elements of the non-canonical cNEO-MP2 Fock matrix, both the multicomponent MP2 t-amplitudes and $\Lambda$-amplitudes are required.
+To calculate the CNEO-MP2 energy correction, in addition to the elements of the non-canonical CNEO-MP2 Fock matrix, both the multicomponent MP2 t-amplitudes and $\Lambda$-amplitudes are required.
 Note that here the $\Lambda$-amplitudes are simply the complex conjugates of the t-amplitudes.

-The electronic, electronic-nuclear, and nuclear residual expressions are obtained by differentiating the cNEO-MP2 Lagrangian expression with respect to the electronic, electronic-nuclear, and nuclear t-amplitudes, and are given by the expressions:
+The electronic, electronic-nuclear, and nuclear residual expressions are obtained by differentiating the CNEO-MP2 Lagrangian expression with respect to the electronic, electronic-nuclear, and nuclear t-amplitudes, and are given by the expressions:

 and

 These multicomponent residual expressions are used to solve for the electronic, electronic-nuclear, and nuclear t-amplitudes, respectively.
 It is important to note that the last two terms in the electronic-nuclear residual, and the last four terms in the nuclear MP2 residual, arise due to the constraint introduced for the correlated nuclear density in the Lagrangian expression for optimizing the multicomponent Hylleraas correlation energies.
 Upon rearrangement one obtains the following expressions: